- What is breast reconstruction?

 - Will the reconstructed breast match my other breast?

 - How will my reconstructed breast feel to the touch?

 - Will I have any feeling in my reconstructed breast?

 - What possible problems should I know about?

-- Will there be pain, scars, or other changes in parts of my body from which tissue is taken (if using a tissue flap)?
+- Will there be pain, scars, or other changes in the parts of my body the tissue is taken from (if using a tissue flap)?